Why do I need to measure my calves before ordering?

 What’s the difference between shoe size and calf size?

 Your shoe size is the length of your foot.
 Your calf size is the circumference of your calf (the part of your leg below your knee).
-The M, W or WW foot widths have no bearing on the calf circumferences.
+The M, W or WW foot widths have no bearing on the calf circumferences and they refer to the foot widths.
 For each product, WideWidths.com lists the shoe size plus the actual calf circumference of that particular boot so that you can experience the best fit.
 For each boot, you’ll notice the calf circumference increases as the shoe size increases.
 Our calf size estimator tool will help you determine the right calf width category based on your shoe size, calf circumference and height.

 What’s considered a wide calf?